everfor/UsingDirectiveFormatter/UpdateLog.md

+### 1.5.5
+- Bugfix for always duplicating the first using directive if there is no namespace declarations
+- Bugfix for accidental deleting comment blocks before a class declaration

 ### 1.5.4
 - Bugfix for exceptions when there is no using statements
 - Bugfix for the accidental deletion of header comments